nicolasteixeira3856/Test-Overdrive/README.md

 docker-compose exec app php artisan db:seed docker-compose exec app php artisan storage:link
 ```
-### NOTE:To run on Windows with Git Bash it is necessary to add winpty in the docker-compose exec commands, like this:
+### NOTE: To run on Windows with Git Bash it is necessary to add winpty in the docker-compose exec commands, like this:
 ```
 winpty docker-compose exec app composer install winpty docker-compose exec app php artisan key:generate